 Tahini + Garlic + Lemon + Water + Salt

 On falafel, it’s often tahini dip, not hummus, that adds flavor to your pita sandwich.
-Tahini Dip is really thinned, flavored tahini sauce, which you can make to suit your tastes, both flavor and texture wise.
-My mom’s of Start with about a 1/2 cup of tahini, then add 1/3 cup water, 2 tablespoons lemon juice, 1 or 2 cloves of garlic (mince it into a paste), and salt.
+Tahini dip is really thinned, flavored tahini sauce, which you can make to suit your tastes, both flavor and texture wise.
+My mom’s opinion is that tahini dip is the best part of hummus anyway.
+Start with about a 1/2 cup of tahini, then add 1/3 cup water, 2 tablespoons lemon juice, 1 or 2 cloves of garlic (mince it into a paste), and salt.
 Add a little more water or lemon to thin and garnish with parsley or cilantro lying about.

 Straightforward and Good Hummus